-- Support the Ugandan Government in workforce development, health systems strengthening and to contribute towards achieving the health-related development goals
+- Support the Ugandan Government to implement its plans to increase and develop its health objectives and systems, and to contribute towards achieving the health-related Development Goals

 - Provide opportunities for learning and development for health workers and institutions in both Uganda and the UK